timeglass/snow/README.md

 - did the file content actually change or just the timestampe?
 - what do renames actually mean, is it another file or was it moved?
+- when files are moved outside the monitored directory, should those be considered as removals?
-- what about atomic saves that some IDE's use, are those truly two events or do you want to handle them as a file modification
+- what about atomic saves that some IDE's use, are those truly two events or do you want to handle them as a file modification?

 ## The interface
 <wip>